 Apart from some maps filed with the manuscripts, the maps are held together as a formed collection within the Maps Collection.
 The maps have been described in a finding aid and digitised: https://nla.gov.au/nla.obj-579978728/findingaid.

-Some photographs are among the personal papers, but the bulk of them are held in the Pictures Collection at P1030 LOC Q40-Q42.
-They have not been catalogued.
-Most of them have been placed in envelopes which contain brief caption.
+Some photographs are among the personal papers, but the bulk of them are held in the Pictures Collection at PIC P1030.
+A small number have been individually catalogued and digitised but all are listed in the Otley Beyer collection of photographs finding guide.

 Andrew Gosling, An American in Manila: Otley Beyer and his collection at the National Library of Australia, National Library of Australia News, vol. 7 (10), July 1997, pp. 6–8.